paiineli/ML-DL-Studies/README.md

 # Description

-This repository aims to provide a space to store and share exercises, projects, and experiments related to Machine Learning and Deep Learning disciplines.
-The materials included here are used as part of my graduate course and can serve as a reference for other students or professionals interested in the field.
+This repository stores and shares exercises, projects, and experiments on Machine Learning and Deep Learning from my post-graduate studies.

 # Contact
 For any questions or further information, you can reach out to me via email: painelilucas@gmail.com.